emildekeyser/distributed-applications/exercises/03-processes/03-stayin-alive/assignment.md

 end
 ```

+## Task 1

+Take your solution from the previous exercise (`print`)
+and update it as follows:

+* You spawned only one `print` process: make sure to keep it that way.
+* You sent only one message: change this so that multiple message are sent to the `print` process.

+Run it.
+Only the first message should be printed.

-## Task
+## Task 2

-Update the `print` function from the previous exercise so that
-the process remains alive.
-Send multiple strings to it
+Now update the `print` function so that the process remains alive and does not simply die after having printed one single message.
-and check that they're all being written to the screen.
+Do this by having `print` call itself at the end of its body, thereby creating an infinite loop.
+Now check that *all* messages are indeed printed.